BryanGoes/practical-python/Notes/07_Advanced_Topics/03_Returning_functions.md

 ### Using Closures

 Closure are an essential feature of Python.
-However, their use if often subtle.
+However, their use is often subtle.
 Common applications:

 * Use in callback functions.